SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

 The MG sketch stores up to $k-1$ items, each with a counter $c_x$.
 When a new element $x$ arrives, if $x$ is already in the sketch, its counter is incremented.
 Otherwise, if $x$ is not in the sketch, we add it with a counter of $1$.
 If adding a new item causes the sketch to reach its capacity of $k$ items, all counters are decremented.
 Any item with a counter that hits zero is then removed.
 It can be shown that the counters in the sketch underestimate the true frequencies by at most $n/k$.
 In particular, any element with a frequency greater than $n/k$ is present in the sketch~\cite{misra1982finding}.
 The MG sketch is also fully mergeable~\cite{AgarwalCHPWY13}.

 In our implementation, each item $x$ in the MG sketch has an additional counter, $\hat{c}_x$, which is never decreased.
 It represents the number of times $x$ has been inserted since the beginning of the stream or its last removal from the MG sketch.
 During \consolidate, the MG sketch processes a buffer of new items in two stages.
 First, we filter out buffer items that are present in MG and increase their sketch counters by the buffer frequencies.
-For the remaining distinct items in the buffer, we process them one by one, and add them to the sketch with both their counters ($c_x$ and $\hat{c}_x$) set to their buffer frequency.
+For the remaining distinct items in the buffer, we process them one by one, and add them to the MG sketch with both their counters ($c_x$ and $\hat{c}_x$) set to their buffer frequency.
 If at any point the MG sketch becomes full, we decrease the $c_x$ counters of all items in the MG sketch by the smallest counter.
 We then remove all items with $c_x = 0$ and add them back into the buffer with frequency $\hat{c}_x$.
 Finally, the items that remain in the buffer are processed by standard \consolidate.

-Last, after processing the whole input, the extra space used by the MG sketch is compressed by removing all the items $x$ with frequency $\hat{c}_x < n/(2\cdot k)$.
+Last, after processing the whole input, the extra space used by the MG sketch is compressed by moving all the items $x$ with frequency $\hat{c}_x < n/(2\cdot k)$ from the MG sketch to the buckets (with frequency $\hat{c}_x$).
 Additionally, if $\ell$ is the number of remaining items with $\hat{c}_x \ge n/(2\cdot k)$, we resize SplineSketch so that there are $\max\{k - \ell, k / 2, 6\}$ buckets.
 Thus, if $\ell \le k/2$, there will be $k$ buckets and MG items in total.
-Based on the standard analysis of the Misra-Gries algorithm~\cite{misra1982finding}, each input element is inserted into the SplineSketch at most $n/k$ times.
+Based on the standard analysis of the Misra-Gries algorithm~\cite{misra1982finding}, each input element is inserted into the SplineSketch at most $n/k$ times, and more strongly, at any time $t$ (i.e., after processing $t$ items), the frequency of any items inserted into SplineSketch is at most $t/k$.
 To process a rank query $y$ in the MG sketch, we sum the frequencies $\hat{c}_x$ for all items $x \leq y$.
-This sum is not an approximation with respect to the items summarized by the MG sketch, so it does not increase the error.
-We then add the result of the SplineSketch query for $y$, i.e., the $y$'s rank estimate based on the buckets and the buffer.
+Since the values $\hat{c}_x$ are counted exactly, this sum does not increase the error of our rank estimate.
+We then add the result of the SplineSketch query for $y$, i.e., the $y$'s rank estimate based on values stored in the buckets and the buffer.

-\paragraph{SplineSketch without MG} Since item frequencies can be relatively small in many applications, we also implement a faster and simpler version without heavy-hitter filtering.
-Still, this version tries to apply a heuristic detection of buckets with high-frequency items.